TonicAI/tonic_helm_charts/README.md

 - `numberOfWorkers`: An integer.
 Increase to more than 1 to deploy additional workers.
 Each worker can run a single job (Data Generation or Privacy Scan) at a time.
 Multiple workers are needed to run jobs simultaneously.
 This sets the number of replicas in the Tonic Worker Deployment spec.

-### Log collection
-Tonic never collects your sensitive data.
-Enabling this option securely and safely shares logs with Tonic's engineering team.
-We recommend that you enable this option.
-See: https://docs.tonic.ai/app/admin/sharing-logs-with-tonic

-- `enableLogCollection`: "false" (default) or "true"

 ### Authorization to access Tonic application Docker images
 Tonic hosts our application images on a private [quay.io](https://quay.io) repository.
 Authorization is required to pull the images.